Russia limits access to Instagram after ‘calls for violence against Russians’

 “The Instagram social network distributes informational materials containing calls to commit violent acts against citizens of the Russian Federation, including military personnel.

-“According to a spokesperson for Meta Platforms Inc. Andy Stone dated 03/11/2022, the company removes the ban on its social networks for residents of a number of countries to post information containing calls for violence against Russian citizens, including military personnel.”
+“According to a spokesperson for Meta Platforms Inc … the company removes the ban on its social networks for residents of a number of countries to post information containing calls for violence against Russian citizens, including military personnel.”

+President of global affairs for Meta, Nick Clegg, said the company “does not tolerate Russophobia or any kind of discrimination, harassment or violence towards Russians”.

+In a lengthy statement published on Twitter, he said: “There has been a lot of coverage and discussion of how we are applying our policies to speech in the context of Putin’s invasion of Ukraine.

+“We will not tolerate Russophobia or any kind of discrimination, harassment or violence towards Russians on our platform.

+“This is a temporary decision taken in extraordinary and unprecedented circumstances.
+We will be keeping the situation under review in the period ahead.”

-It comes a week after Facebook, also owned by Meta, was blocked for its 146 million citizens.
+It comes a week after Facebook, also owned by Meta, was blocked for Russia’s 146 million citizens.

 Roskomnadzor said the social media platform was blocked on day nine of the war due to “cases of discrimination against Russian media”.